 Hull & East Yorkshire Mind prides itself on the quality of the services it provides to the community and believes that this is rooted in the quality and skill of its staff and volunteers.

 As an organisation, we pride ourselves on our values and beliefs.
 You can read these here.

 All posts advertised below are subject to a DBS disclosure at the appropriate level.

-PLEASE NOTE: Due to the current situation surrounding COVID-19, we only have opportunities for volunteers to support our Bereaved by Suicide project, details of which are below.
-If you are interested in these volunteering opportunities please email email@example.com telling us a little about yourself and what you can offer to the people who use this service.
+If you are interested in the below volunteering opportunities, please email [email protected] telling us a little about yourself and what you can offer to the people who use these services.

 Hull and East Yorkshire & North East Lincolnshire Mind Together service provides support to people bereaved by suicide across Hull, East Yorkshire, North East & North Lincolnshire.
 This service provides individuals with emotional and practical support on a 1:1 basis either face to face in their home/out in the community or through telephone/video calls.
 We are looking for volunteers to support this service.

 - Helping provide support for individuals who have been bereaved by suicide

 - Helping people use our services to cope with their grief and move forward in their life.
 Onward signposting where relevant.